ChrisrunnerR/satcom-demo/README.md

 ## Features

-- Generate text using Together AI (Qwen model) or input custom text
+- Generate text using OpenAI (GPT-4o-mini) or input custom text
 - Convert text to speech using Google TTS
 - Simulate satellite communication transmission with configurable noise and packet loss
 - Evaluate audio quality using STOI, PESQ, and WER metrics